-Interpretation of Relevant Law - The Board of Directors of the Endowment has interpreted the Uniform Prudent Management of Institutional Funds Act ("UPMIFA") as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
+Interpretation of Relevant Law

+The Board of Directors of the Endowment has interpreted the Uniform Prudent Management of Institutional Funds Act ("UPMIFA") as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 The Endowment follows the laws of UPMIFA in Delaware, the incorporation state, and South Carolina, the state in which the Endowment is headquartered.
-The Endowment has classified as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment at the time the required accumulation is added to the fund.
+The Endowment has classified as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the required accumulation is added to the fund.
 The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets, if positive, until those amounts are appropriated for expenditure by the Endowment in a manner consistent with the standard of prudence prescribed by UPMIFA.